scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 turn
 - **Damage Type:** poison

 You conjure a spectral snake to bite an adjacent creature.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take a wound die in poison damage and gain Poison 1 for the duration, increasing the level of Poison for every critical rolled.
+On success they take a wound in poison damage and gain Poison 1 for the duration, increasing the level of Poison for every critical rolled.

 Add a wound die and increase the Poison's duration by 1 turn for every level cast above cantrip.